arouyan/lakeFS/docs/integrations/boto.md

 ---
 layout: default
 title: Boto (Python)
-description: This section covers how you can start using lakeFS with Boto (Python), the AWS SDK for Python.
+description: This section show how you can start using lakeFS with Boto (Python), the AWS SDK for Python.
 parent: Integrations
 nav_order: 45
 has_children: false